oanda/apidocs/v1/stream.md

 ### Limits

+#### Rates Streaming

+* One active rate stream connection per access token.
+* On the fxTrade environment, each rate stream connection may subscribe up to a maximum of 10 instruments.
+This limit is not in place for the sandbox and fxTrade Practice environments where each connection can subscribe to all tradeable instruments.

+#### Events Streaming
-* There is a limit for active streaming connections per access token.
+* Current limit of connections per access token is set to ...?

 In the event that a limit is reached, OANDA servers will disconnect the oldest connection and establish a newly requested one instead.

 ### Connections